Broadway and Beyond

 , and the Hotel Worth entrance was on Shipp Street .

-The Furr Food Store and Hotel Worth were destroyed by fire in about 1939.
+The Furr Food Store and Hotel Worth were destroyed by fire on February 2, 1943.

 Photo courtesy of Max Clampitt